 The Steering Committee of the International Learning Lab on Public Procurement and Human Rights is composed of seven individuals with expertise in public procurement and human rights.
 Short Bios of the Steering Committee members are provided below.

-Andy Davies is Director of the London Universities Purchasing Consortium, a non-profit, collaborative buying organisation run by its Members, for its Members.
-LUPC’s aim is to maximise value for its Members in the acquisition of goods and services without causing harm to others.
-Andy is a career procurement professional with 25 years’ experience in both public and private sectors.
+Andy Davies is a career procurement professional with 30 years’ experience in both public and private sectors.
 Currently Responsible Procurement Manager with the Greater London Authority (GLA) Group, a strategic regional authority with powers over transport, policing, economic development and fire and emergency planning and an £11bn annual procurement spend.
-With a degree in architecture from the University of Westminster, he spent 10 years at London Underground before establishing a UK procurement function for a building materials group.
-Andy then founded and led a 45-strong procurement function at a large local authority with an annual spend of £500m, followed by spells with both the UK fire and police services, where Andy developed a specialism in collaborative procurement, which he brings to the job as Director of LUPC.
-Andy is a Fellow of the Chartered Institute of Procurement and Supply and has an MBA from Kingston Business School in London and was named among the 2018 UK Top100 Corporate Modern Slavery Influencers’ Index.
+With a degree in architecture from the University of Westminster, Andy spent 10 years at London Underground before establishing a UK procurement function for a building materials group.
+Andy then founded and led a 45-strong procurement function at a large local authority with an annual spend of £500m and spent nine years as Director of the London Universities Purchasing Consortium, a non-profit collaborative procurement organization with a progressive reputation for responsible procurement.
+Andy is a Fellow of the Chartered Institute of Procurement and Supply, has an MBA from Kingston Business School in London and was named among the 2018 UK Top100 Corporate Modern Slavery Influencers’ Index.